NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/warp-client-checks/require-warp.md

 {{</Aside>}}

-Cloudflare Zero Trust enables you to restrict access to your applications to devices running the Cloudflare WARP client.
-This allows you to flexibly ensure that a user's traffic is secure and encrypted before allowing access to a resource protected behind Cloudflare Zero Trust.
+Khulnasoft Zero Trust enables you to restrict access to your applications to devices running the Khulnasoft WARP client.
+This allows you to flexibly ensure that a user's traffic is secure and encrypted before allowing access to a resource protected behind Khulnasoft Zero Trust.

 ## 1. Enable the WARP check

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **Network**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Settings** > **Network**.
 2. Ensure that **Proxy** is enabled.
 3. Next, go to **Settings** > **WARP Client**.
 4. Scroll down to **WARP client checks** and select **Add new**.